Peternator7/service-bus-rs/README.md

 The Rust library currently only supports serializing/deserializing strings.
 This may change in the future, but in the meantime, serialize your object before adding it to the BrokeredMessage.

+## Disclaimer

+I work for Microsoft Corporation, but this project is not endorsed or sponsored by Microsoft and entirely uses resources that are publicly available on the internet.